Ohio Disability Discrimination Attorney

-Having a physical or mental disability should not limit a person’s right to be a productive member of society.
-Unfortunately, many individuals with a disability have historically been excluded from employment and other opportunities in society because of the discriminatory attitudes of others.
-If you have faced workplace disability discrimination, call the experienced Cleveland employment law attorneys at Bolek Besser Glesius LLC for help.
+Having a disability should not limit a person’s right to equal treatment and inclusion at work.
+Unfortunately, people with disabilities have historically been excluded from employment and other opportunities in society because of the discriminatory attitudes of others.
+If you have faced workplace disability discrimination, call an experienced Cleveland disability discrimination attorney at Bolek Besser Glesius for help.

-As a general rule, it is unlawful for employers to discriminate against a “qualified individual on the basis of disability” with respect to any aspect of employment, including hiring, promotion, discipline, firing, pay, training, and any other term, condition, or privilege of employment.
-Although this rule seems clear enough, its application can be very technical and complex, and can require the assistance of an employment discrimination attorney.
+Generally, it is illegal for employers to discriminate against a “qualified individual on the basis of disability” with respect to any aspect of employment, including hiring, promotion, discipline, firing, pay, training, and any other term, condition, or privilege of employment.
+Although this rule seems clear enough, it can be confusing to apply in practice and requires help from an ADA lawyer.

-In the years after Congress passed the ADA, courts adopted a narrow definition of what it means to have a “disability,” which excluded many employees from protection.
-In 2008, Congress amended the ADA to clarify that courts should construe the definition of “disability” broadly.
-Congress therefore instructed courts to focus more on whether an employer discriminated rather than on whether an individual meets the definition of disability.
-Nevertheless, plaintiffs must still prove they have a “disability” before the ADA will protect them.
+In the years after Congress passed the ADA, courts adopted a narrow definition of what it means to have a “disability.”
+That excluded many employees from protection.
+In 2008, Congress amended the ADA so that courts would view the definition of “disability” broadly.
+Congress told courts to focus more on whether the employer discriminated rather than on whether an individual meets the definition of disability.
+Even so, plaintiffs must still prove they have a “disability” before the ADA will protect them.

 What is the definition of “disability” under the ADA?

 Under the ADA, a “disability” is defined in several ways, the first of which is a “physical or mental impairment that substantially limits one or more major life activities.”
-In turn, each of the terms in this definition has its own specific definition.
+In turn, each of the terms has its own specific definition.

-The term “physical or mental impairment” has a broad and commonsense definition, and is fairly easy to apply.
+“Physical or mental impairment” has a broad and commonsense definition.
 It includes most physical disorders, diseases, and conditions that affect the body.
 Some obvious examples include cancer, lupus, human immunodeficiency virus (HIV), multiple sclerosis, traumatic brain injury, loss of a limb, and many others.
 Significantly, an impairment also includes mental health and psychological conditions such as depression, post-traumatic stress disorder (PTSD), anxiety disorders, bipolar disorder, panic disorder, and learning disabilities, just to name a few.

-The term “substantially limited” is somewhat more difficult to define.
-Whether an employee’s impairment substantially limits a major life activity depends on an individualized analysis of how the impairment affects the employee when compared to the general population.
+The term “substantially limited” is more difficult to define.
+Whether an employee’s impairment substantially limits a major life activity depends on an individual analysis of how the impairment affects the employee compared to the general population.
 An impairment need not totally prevent, or even significantly restrict, a major life activity to be substantially limiting.
-Nor must an impairment limit more than one major life activity to qualify under the ADA.
-Although it is not intended to be a demanding standard, not every impairment will satisfy the statutory definition.
+Nor must it limit more than one major life activity.
+Although it is not intended to be a demanding standard, not every impairment will qualify for protection.

-Aside from having an actual disability, there are two other situations in which an individual qualifies as having a “disability” within the meaning of the ADA.
+Aside from having an actual disability, there are two other ways someone can qualify as having a “disability” under the ADA.
 The first is if the employee does not currently have an actual disability, but had one in the past.
 This is known as having a “record of” a disability.
 For example, an employee with cancer in remission would be protected as an individual with a record of a disability.
-The second situation is if the employee does not have a disabling impairment, but is erroneously “regarded as” having one by their employer.
-By way of example, an employer illegally regards an employee as disabled by firing her because of a mistaken belief she has AIDS.
+The second is if the employee does not have a disabling impairment, but is mistakenly “regarded as” having one by their employer.
+By way of example, an employer illegally regards an employee as disabled by firing her because of an incorrect belief she has AIDS.

-In addition to the ban on discriminating against employees who meet the statutory definition of “disability,” employers are also prohibited from conducting medical examinations or inquiries in order to determine whether an employee or job applicant has a disability, unless the examination or inquiry is job-related and consistent with business necessity.
+Employers are also prohibited from asking for medical information to determine whether an employee or job applicant has a disability.
+Employers can make these inquiries only if the examination or inquiry is job-related and consistent with business necessity.

 Sometimes disability discrimination includes more than just hiring and firing.
-A critical protection from disability discrimination makes it illegal for employers to fail or refuse to grant reasonable accommodations for the known disabilities of employees, unless doing so would pose an undue burden.
+Critically, the ADA makes it illegal for employers to fail or refuse to grant reasonable accommodations for the disabilities of employees, unless doing so would pose an “undue burden.”

-A reasonable accommodation is some modification of the work environment or a workplace policy that would help an individual with a disability perform the essential functions of the job or enjoy the benefits of the job enjoyed by co-workers.
-That might include making existing facilities readily accessible by putting in wheelchair ramps or making restrooms accessible to wheelchairs.
+A reasonable accommodation is some modification of the work environment or a workplace policy that would help an individual with a disability perform the essential functions of the job.
+That might include making existing facilities readily accessible by putting in wheelchair ramps or making restrooms accessible.
 Reasonable accommodations are not limited to physical modifications though.
 Job restructuring, part-time or modified work schedules, exceptions from ordinary attendance policies, reassignment to an open position, or provision of additional training are some other examples of reasonable accommodations.

-Contact an employment law attorney for a free consultation
+Contact a disability discrimination attorney for a free consultation

-Individuals with disabilities have the right to be afforded the same respect, dignity, and job opportunities given to their co-workers.
-Yet despite the ADA, individuals with disabilities continue to encounter discrimination in the workplace.
+People with disabilities have the right to be afforded the same respect, dignity, and job opportunities given to their co-workers.
+Yet despite the ADA, individuals with disabilities continue to face discrimination in the workplace.

-Our Cleveland disability discrimination attorneys have been proud to help many employees with disabilities protect their rights, their financial security, and their dignity.
-If you believe your rights have been violated, contact us today for help.
+We are proud to have helped many employees with disabilities protect their rights, their financial security, and their dignity.
+If you believe your rights have been violated, talk to a Cleveland ADA lawyer at Bolek Besser Glesius today for help.